SJA Property Management logo

 Social

-Social Media Marketing is one of the biggest and most affordable marketing techniques, even for a Issaquah property manager.
+Social Media Marketing is one of the biggest and most affordable marketing techniques, even for an Issaquah property manager.
 There are plenty of ways to set up a locally targeted social account so if you do not have one, make sure it’s top priority.
 In addition, you want to make sure that you respond as much as possible across all of your networks, especially when it comes to bad feedback.
 Just ensure that you stay professional and stay polite.

 • Reputation Manage